Lincoln's Last Friend in Muskegon, Michigan

-Davey was born in Bellville, Richland County, Ohio on September 25, 1842, the third of eight children.
-But apparently my own grandfather, Alson Pusey, never took the time and effort to verify this information.
+Davey was born in Bellville, Richland County, Ohio, on September 25, 1842, the third of eight children.
+Apparently my own grandfather, Alson Pusey, never took the time and effort to verify this information.
 Grandpa claimed that Davey was the youngest of three brothers who, when the Civil War started, all joined the Union army.
 According to Grandpa, Davey was under age so he lied about his age in order to join.
 However, checking birth and military records show that of all the brothers (there were four), William Wallace Davey was the eldest.
-And when he enlisted on May 2, 1864 in Company D of the 163rd Ohio Infantry Regiment, he was actually 21 years old.
+And when he enlisted on May 2, 1864, in Company D of the 163rd Ohio Infantry Regiment, he was actually 21 years old.
 Not under age at all.
 He's also the only one of the brothers with a Civil War military record, although his father, George Davey served in the western theater with the 64th Regiment Ohio Infantry at the ripe old age of 51.
 Perhaps family lore confused George, the father, with William's younger brother Joseph George who would have been underage if he had attempted to join the army.

-According to Helen Wollersheim, Davey was stationed in Washington, D.C. during the Civil War and became personally acquainted with Abraham Lincoln.
+According to Helen Wollersheim, Davey was stationed in Washington, DC, during the Civil War and became personally acquainted with Abraham Lincoln.
 Wollersheim claims, he often shared his memories of Lincoln's striking posture and determination to end slavery in the United States.
 When Davey died in 1921, his obituary in the Muskegon Chronicle (Michigan) also claimed he was the last "friend of Abraham Lincoln" in Muskegon County.
-In addition Wollersheim claims that Davey, when a soldier, slept on the floor of the Capitol building.
+In addition, Wollersheim claims that Davey, when a soldier, slept on the floor of the Capitol Building.
 These claims are difficult to substantiate, but seem highly unlikely.

-Union troops were famously housed in the United States Capitol building for a short time in the spring of 1861 before adequate accommodations were constructed.
-As Davey did not enlist until three years later, and when the 163rd arrived in Washington, D.C. on May 13, 1864 they were assigned to Fort Reno, one of the many forts ringing the District of Columbia in order to protect that nation's capital, it is impossible to believe Davey ever slept in the Capitol building.
-The regiment stayed only until June 8, 1864 when at Grant's demand it was among the troops pulled from Washington's defense to join the army at Petersburg, Virginia.
+Union troops were famously housed in the United States Capitol Building for a short time in the spring of 1861 before adequate accommodations were constructed.
+As Davey did not enlist until three years later, and when the 163rd arrived in Washington, DC, on May 13, 1864, they were assigned to Fort Reno, one of the many forts ringing the District of Columbia in order to protect that nation's capital, it is impossible to believe Davey ever slept in the Capitol Building.
+The regiment stayed only until June 8, 1864, when at Grant's demand it was among the troops pulled from Washington's defense to join the army at Petersburg, Virginia.

 During its little more than three months of service, the regiment saw duty in tidewater Virginia at White House, Bermuda Hundred, Point of Rocks (June 12), along the Petersburg and Richmond Railroad (where there was a skirmish on June 15), Wilson's Landing (June 16), and along the James River.